Diamond Education

 3 carat cushion cut diamond ring - At 3 carats, the cushion cut is a statement ring.
 The large facets at this size produce the most dramatic expression of the cushion's characteristic sparkle pattern.

 4 carat cushion cut diamond ring - A 4 carat cushion is firmly in luxury territory.
-The soft corners keep it from feeling aggressive despite its size, an elegant choice for those who want significant presence without a sharp, geometric edge.
+The soft corners keep it from feeling aggressive despite its size, an elegant choice for those who want a significant presence without a sharp, geometric edge.

 5 carat cushion cut diamond ring - The largest commonly requested size, a 5 carat cushion is extraordinary.
 At this weight, the stone dominates the hand.
-Color and clarity grades become highly visible, prioritize G or better color and VS2 or better clarity.
+Color and clarity grades become highly visible - prioritize G or better color and VS2 or better clarity.

-💡 Carat weight looks significantly different between a square and elongated cushion.
+💡 Carat weight looks significantly different between a square and an elongated cushion.
 Our Diamond Carat Guide explains how to interpret carat weight across cushion variations, and what each size actually looks like on the hand.

 Cushion Cut Diamond Earrings